bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 - Transform the input to a form that makes the problem easy to solve or
 - Transform the input into the input to another problem whose solution solves the original problem.

+This works as two-stage procedure.
+First, the problem is transformed into a known problem for which we know optimal solution.
+In the second stage, the problem is solved.
+The most common type of transformation is sorting of an array.

+For example, given an array of numbers find the two closest number.
+The brute force solution for this problem will take distance between each element in the array and will try to keep the minimum distance pair.
+This approach has a Time Complexity of O(n<sup>2</sup>).

+In Transform and Conquer solution, we first sort the array in O(n log n) time and then find the closest number by scanning the array in another O(n).
+This has the total Time Complexity of O(n log n).

+Examples:

+- Gaussian elimination
+- Heaps and Heapsort

 ### Use Space